Purnima Mankekar

 Biography

 Trained as a cultural anthropologist, Purnima Mankekar has conducted interdisciplinary research on television, film, and digital media, and on publics/public cultures with a focus on the politics of affect.
-She is completing a book on affective labor and the production of futurities in the Business Process Outsourcing industry in Bengaluru, India titled Future Tense: Affective Labor and Disjunctive Temporalities (co-authored with Akhil Gupta).
-Her new ethnographic project is on the sociopolitical implications of Big Data and Artificial Intelligence in India.
+Her last book was on affective labor and the production of futurities in the Business Process Outsourcing industry in Bengaluru, India titled The Future of Futurity: Affective Capitalism and Potentiality in a Global City (co-authored with Akhil Gupta).
+Her new ethnographic research is on the sociopolitical implications of Artificial Intelligence in India with a focus on algorithmic care work with children and elders in India and Indian American communities.

 Her teaching interests include digital and “virtual” anthropology; theories of affect; feminist anthropology and ethnography; postcolonial and women of color feminism; anthropological approaches to sexuality, queer theory, and queer of color critique; and Asian American and South Asian Studies.